dkariyawasam/Project_Indika_Old/Gym Leader Revamp - 06 - Blaine.md

-## Koga
+## Blaine
-Koga is a ninja from Johto.
+Blaine is a researcher and good friends with Mr Fuji.

 challenge 1 - 0/2 evolved: lv 13 ekans, lv 17 grimer